gauditech/gaudi-docs/docs/core-concepts/hooks.md

 Once a runtime is defined, you can add some hooks.

-## Hooks types
+## Hook types

 You can write hooks in two different ways:

 - `inline` - typically, simple one-liners,
-- `source` referencing a function defined in your `runtime` directory.
+- `source` - referencing a function defined in your `runtime` directory.

 ### Inline hooks

-Inline hook has access to args as if they were variables:
+Inline hooks contain entire code inlined inside a string.
+They have access to args as if they were variables.

 ```javascript
 hook {